paypal/Web-SDK/frame-component/README.md

 # Frame Component

+TODO - right now the name doesn't really make sense, since the child portion of this module does not do anything to help render the conmponent, it just facilitates communication with the parent page.
+We may want to eventually re-name this module, or refactor it to have more control over the child component.

 A module for creating a wrapper around iframes/popups (popup feature is aspirational right now) for communicating with the parent page.
 Inspired by [zoid](https://github.com/krakenjs/zoid), but written in TypeScript without the extra reactive component.

 ## Basic Iframe Example